ButItWorkz/SolenyaIntegrityEngine/README.md

 **Project Status: Ongoing Development**
 This tool is designed specifically for security research, testing, and academic exploration. **It is not designed to replace sophisticated commercial Endpoint Detection and Response (EDR) platforms**, nor is it intended to act as a primary, enterprise-wide persistence analytics tool.

-Instead, Solenya is engineered to be a *supplementary* analytics engine.
+Instead, the Solenya Integrity Engine is engineered to be a *supplementary* analytics engine.
 It is an academic framework intended to demonstrate advanced cybersecurity concepts—enabling practitioners, students, and researchers to study, test, and understand persistence mechanisms without needing a corporate budget, expensive courses, or nation-state adversaries.

 ## Ethical Use & Liability Disclaimer
 This framework is provided "as is" strictly for defensive engineering, security research, and authorized systems administration.
 It is not intended to be utilized as malicious command-and-control (C2) infrastructure, nor should it be used to deploy monitoring payloads to unauthorized endpoints.